The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ### FTP (File Transfer Protocol)

-This protocol is a group of rules that determine how computers transfer files from one system to another using the internet.
-FTP works by opening a connection between 2 parties.
-There are different communication channels between the parties for example: An connection is designated as a data channel, where the sharing happens once the server has granted you access.
-The FTP does lack security, it does not encrypt the sent data.
-There for FTPS of SFTP is used to safely transfer data.
+File Transfer Protocol is used to allow computers to transfer files from one system to another using the internet.
+FTP works by opening a connection between 2 parties, which is made via two distinct communication channels: the control channel handles FTP commands and responses; while the data channel is where the sharing happens once the server has granted you access.

+The FTP is insecure by current standards and it's considered a legacy protocol, the main issue being the fact that it does not encrypt the data sent, allowing data interception.
+There are protocols more appropriate to safely transfer data, such as:

+- FTPS (FTP Secure), which adds a security layer on top of FTP using cryptographic protocols like SSL or TLS;
+- SFTP (SSH File Transfer Protocol), which runs over the SSH Protocol and provides encrypted data communication.

 **References:**